You belong here.

 Through feature films, shorts, documentaries, student films and conversations with guest speakers, our festivals explore a variety of topics, all with the goal of exciting, engaging and educating our audiences.
 Many of our films have received awards both nationally and internationally.
 Since our festivals premiered, over 100 outstanding films have been shown at a variety of venues.

-Check below for all the details of the first-ever Jewish Film Festival at the Weinstein JCC!
+Check below for all the details of the annual Jewish Film Series, presented by the Arenstein Family, at the Weinstein JCC!

 Our annual Israeli Film Festival is dedicated to fostering an understanding of Israeli culture and access to Israel’s young but thriving film industry.
 The festival features films based upon various considerations such as awards or nominations, timely subject matter and input from the film community.

-The Ninth Annual Israeli Film Festival will take place January 9-13 at the Weinstein JCC.
+The 10th Annual Israeli Film Festival, presented by Weinstein Properties, will take place January 23-30 at the Weinstein JCC.

-Thank you to the Israeli Film Festival Committee:
+Thank you to this year's Israeli Film Festival Committee:

 Lisa and Andy Fratkin